jamesdruhan/vue-jd-table/README.md

 <link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.7.2/css/all.css" integrity="sha384-fnmOCqbTlWIlj8LyTjo7mOUStjsKC4pOpQbqyi7RrhN7udi9RwhKkMHpvLbHG9Sr" crossorigin="anonymous">

 <div id="app">
-    <JDTable ...></JDTable>
+    <JDTable
+        :option                 = "tableOptions"
+        :loader                 = "tableLoader"
+        :event-from-app         = "eventFromApp"
+        :event-from-app-trigger = "eventFromAppTrigger"
+        @event-from-jd-table    = "processEventFromApp( $event )"
+    />

+    <iframe id="excelExportArea" style="display:none"></iframe>
 </div>

 <script type="text/javascript">
     new Vue
     ({
         el : '#app',

+        components:
+        {
+            JDTable
+        },

+        data ()
+        {
+            return {
+                tableOptions        : { // ADD OPTIONS HERE },
+                eventFromApp        : { name : null, data : null },
+                eventFromAppTrigger : false,
+                tableLoader         : false,
+                columns             : [ // ADD COLUMNS HERE ]
+            }
+        },

+        ...
     });
 </script>
 ```

+---

+#### Properties

+JD-Table accepts the following props/properties:

+- **option** [Object]
+    - An object containing key/value pairs representing the options/settings for the table.
+Check out the [options](./documentation/Options.md) to learn more about the available choices.
+- **loader** [Boolean]
+    - A true/false setting which will enable or disable a loading message in the JD-Table.
+Use this while waiting to get a response from a REST call for data.
+- **event-from-app**  [Object]
+    - An object containing two keys "name" (string) and "payload" (string/object).
+Use this to send events to JD-Table such as sending data.
+Learn more about how to send events and what is available [here](./documentation/Events.md).
+- **event-from-app-trigger** [Boolean]
+    - A true/false setting which tells JD-Table to execute a event-from-app event.
+Learn more about triggering events [here](./documentation/Events.md).
+- **event-from-jd-table** [Event/Function/Callback]
+    - A event that that is triggered using a Vue $emit call.
+Learn more about how to process these events [here](./documentation/Events.md).

+---

+#### Browser Support

+JD-Table runs in all modern browsers.
+IE11 is supported so long as a polyfill is provided.
+See the [polyfill](#polyfill) section for more details.

+---

-## Polyfill
+#### Polyfill

-Take note that the build module for JDTable does not include Polyfill.
+JD-Table is written with ES5/6 functionality.
+Take note that the build module for JDTable *does not include* a polyfill.
 If you need support for legacy browsers like IE 11 you will need to inject a polyfill service.

+**Reminder**
-There are multiple ways to resolve this in your project.
-Typically build processes like Vue-CLI do NOT add polyfill's to your imported **dependancies** (it will polyfill your app but not the JDTable dependancy).
+> Typically build processes like Webpack & Vue-CLI do **NOT** add polyfill's to your imported **dependencies** (it will polyfill your app but not the JDTable dependency).

-### Polyfill Solution #1
+##### Polyfill Solution #1

-For build processes like Vue-CLI, rather then importing the component normally, import the .VUE file directly.
+For build processes like Webpack/Vue-CLI, rather then importing the component normally, import the .VUE file directly.
 If your project already includes polyfill's it will be processed normally.

 ```
 import JDTable from 'vue-jd-table/src/jd-table.vue';
 ```

-### Polyfill Solution #2
+##### Polyfill Solution #2

-#### Vue-CLI
+For Vue-CLI specifically, create/add the following to vue.config.js.
+This will tell Vue-CLI to polyfill the normally imported JD-Table module.

-Add the following to vue.config.js
+vue.config.js
 ```
 module.exports =
 {